bylaws- updated 2024

 Section 6: AT-LARGE MEMBERS

 There will be seven members-at-large.
-They will not have direct responsibilities for any function, but will select and serve actively on one standing committee and are expected to be present at the monthly meetings.
+They will not have direct responsibilities for any function, but will select and serve actively on one standing committee and are expected to

 Attend and support year round events and fundraisers.